mikkelfo/CORE-BEHRT/README.md

 4. **Model Fine-tuning**
    - `main_finetune_cv`: Performs 5-fold cross-validation + evaluation on a holdout-set.

-### Hierarchical Model Training
-To run the hierarchical version of the model, use the following scripts:

-- `setup_hierarchical`: Utilizes features from `main_create_data` to construct a feature tree and generate hierarchical features.
-- `main_h_pretrain`: Trains a BERT model with a hierarchical loss function.

 ### Evaluation and Visualization
 To evaluate the model performance: